Supporters wait for Head of Austrian far-right Freedom Party (FPO) Heinz-Christian Strache during an election campaign rally in Vienna, Austria.

 (photo credit: REUTERS)

-Prosecutors have opened an investigation into four people, under a law banning Holocaust denial and other Nazi-related offenses, but Landbauer is not one of them.
+Prosecutors have opened an investigation into four unspecified people under a law banning Holocaust denial and other Nazi-related offenses.

 "I have agreed in the government and in particular with the interior minister that he will introduce a dissolution procedure against Germania," Kurz told reporters before a weekly cabinet meeting on Wednesday.